DNSCrypt/dnscrypt-website/assets/Stamps.md

 `0x01` is the protocol identifier for DNSCrypt.

-`props` is a small-endian 64 bit value that represents informal properties about the resolver.
+`props` is a little-endian 64 bit value that represents informal properties about the resolver.
 It is a logical `OR` combination of the following values:

 - `1`: the server supports DNSSEC
 - `2`: the server doesn't keep logs